christianhilscher/emma/README.md

 The random forest estimator is implemented as follows:

-* DTRegressor:
+* Decsision Tree:

-    Basis of estimator, stands for Decision Tree Regressor.
+    Basis of estimator, object is called DTRegressor.
     The core of this object is a structure called _binary tree_, which is a collection of lists.
     The DTRegressor is the implementation of a single decision tree, making splits according to the weighted splitting rule.
     Setting tuning parameters such as maximum depth or minimum amount of observations within a node is possible.